PlamenMitkov/uni-bank/README.md

 A simple educational banking smart contract for learning about deposits, withdrawals, interest rates, role-based access control, and reserve management.

+## ✨ New Feature: Ownership Transfer

+**Added functionality for sale and transfer of contract ownership.**

+The contract owner can now:
+- Offer ownership to a specific address for a determined price
+- Receive payment when the new owner purchases
+- Transfer full control automatically upon payment

+This enables monetization of the owner position and smooth succession planning for the bank contract.

 ## Key Concepts

 ### Interest Rate System